Skylab: Overview

 Skylab had a mass of 199750 lb with a 31000 lb Apollo command and service module (CSM) attached and included a workshop, a solar observatory, and several hundred life science and physical science experiments.
-It was launched uncrewed into low Earth orbit by a Saturn V rocket modified to be similar to the Saturn INT-21, with the S-IVB third stage not available for propulsion because the orbital workshop was built out of it.
+It was launched uncrewed into low Earth orbit by a Saturn V rocket modified to be similar to the Saturn INT-21, with the S-IVB, with Skylab itself being the repurposed third stage.
 This was the final flight for the rocket more commonly known for carrying the crewed Apollo Moon landing missions.
 Three subsequent missions delivered three-astronaut crews in the Apollo CSM launched by the smaller Saturn IB rocket.

 Configuration

 Skylab included the Apollo Telescope Mount (a multi-spectral solar observatory), a multiple docking adapter with two docking ports, an airlock module with extravehicular activity (EVA) hatches, and the orbital workshop, the main habitable space inside Skylab.
 Electrical power came from solar arrays and fuel cells in the docked Apollo CSM.
 The rear of the station included a large waste tank, propellant tanks for maneuvering jets, and a heat radiator.
 Astronauts conducted numerous experiments aboard Skylab during its operational life.